jefeish/demo-days-21_IaC-in-github/README.md

 - Do you need the power of a full infrastructure for your build process ?
 Or would Docker be enough ?

-- Use it when you need a "realistic" target environment !
+- Use it when you need a "realistic" test environment !

+- Use it to maintain a fully managed Production environemnt

 <br><br><br><br>